Antzitene: Places

 Some 8 km south of Tadım is Hoh, which as of the 19th century was one of the principal villages on the plain.
 As of 1900, foundations of an apparently "Roman" or "Byzantine" building were identified atop a tepe 80 feet high and 200 feet in diameter; the tepe was apparently unfortified.
 Hoh is probably the place called Hūrī in the al-Mutanabbi account.
 (This was first proposed by Canard and accepted by Howard-Johnston "for want of convincing alternatives - but with considerable hesitation".)
 Although it is listed as a balad or city in the text, it was probably obscure in both classical and medieval times and was probably just a particularly large village, probably unfortified according to Howard-Johnston.
 On the other hand, Sinclair identifies the site of Aşağı Huh with the fort called "Chachon" that Basil I attacked in 873.
-In any case, it was probably fortified earlier in its history, since the Armenian Geography attributed to Moses of Choron in the 6th or 7th century lists a castle called Horē as one of two places in Anzitene canton.
+In any case, it was probably fortified earlier in its history, since the Armenian Geography attributed to Moses of Chorene in the 6th or 7th century lists a castle called Horē as one of two places in Anzitene canton.

 Arsamosata in the northeast was a major city with a mixed Armenian and Assyrian population.
 It was located at the present-day site of Haraba.
 The Syriac Orthodox bishop of Anzitene resided at Arsamosata.
 Tadım's decline under Arab rule left Arsamosata as the lone major city in the plains region.
 Arsamosata likely received an influx of new residents from both Tadım and the Malatya plain.
 Around the 11th and 12th centuries, however, Arsamosata went into decline, contracting from "a sprawling ancient city" into a smaller city contained within the walls.
 It remained a city until at least the end of the 12th century - the Syrian Orthodox bishopric is known until 1199 - and was probably inside the old city walls, although not effectively protected by them.
 After the local garrison was finally withdrawn, perhaps in 1234 when Harput was conquered by the Seljuks, Arsamosata's population "dispersed to villages on the plain and nearby hills".

 Other than Arsamosata, the castle of Salām was probably the only major site in the northeastern part of Anzitene at Sayf al-Dawla's time.
 A possible identification is the large stronghold of Shitar Kale near İçme, which overlooks the plain from a height of 1000 feet and commands the Arsanias valley.
 Along with the village of al-Muqaddamiyyah, Salām lay on Sayf al-Dawla's route from Harput to Arsamosata in 938.
 The poet Abu Firas refers to a battle "in the district of Salām" at one point, implying that Sayf al-Dawla's victory over the pursuing Byzantines took place near here.